-A Sense of Place & Material
+A Sense of Place & Material: The Story

 Like many, I come from a long line of growers who knew their landscape intimately.
 Some risked everything to move halfway across the world for a better life, only to arrive at square one.
 They cultivated the land, built with the materials they had, and created so many somethings where there was only barren land.
 My heart tells me they connected with the land in ways that are uncommon today in our technologically-driven society.